melkecelioglu/blockchain/README.md

 (i probably have to rest for a few days because of I will have a lot thing to do for family see u soon! )

+September the 1st, ‼️UPDATE

+The overall project is getting pretty advanced!
+A whole backend blockchain, and now a bunch of initial objects for a cryptocurrency.
+Plus, everything is validated by tests.
+Pretty cool!

+Completing this section is an achievement to be proud of myself.
+Here’s what i built:

+-- Created the core wallet class for the cryptocurrency.

+-- Developed the cryptographic key pair and public key addressing system.

+-- Implementing signature generation and verification to make transactions official.

+-- Built the main transaction class - with the output map and input structure.

+-- Developed functionality to actually validate transactions.

+-- Tied transaction creation with the wallet class.

+-- Allowed transactions to be updated with multiple outputs to efficiently use existing objects.

+-- Improved the hash function to recognize objects with new properties as changes in incoming data.

+-- Covered edges cases with transaction updates to prevent vulnerabilities.

+NEXT- TRANSACTION POOL! 🦾